 That search tells the catalog that you want the records that contain both "schubert" and "erlkonig."
 It's a good idea to use a composer's name when you search because sometimes different composers use the same titles as other composers.

 If you do an author search by composer name, be prepared to get lots of results.
-From the list of results, you can enter a title or genre in the "Locate In Results" box at the bottom of the page.
+From the list of results, you can add a title or genre in the advanced search.

 Searching by set or cycle